 Here are ideas for you to consider for accommodating students:

 - When creating your syllabus, try to avoid assigning presentations and scheduling exams on major religious or cultural holidays.
-SCSU has a list of holidays to assist in planning.
-Please note that this list of holidays is not comprehensive.
+There are several lists of religious holidays you can consult to assist in planning.
+Please note that lists of holidays are not comprehensive.

 - Please suggest that they meet with you in office hours to let you know if there are any conflicts.
 There are certain holidays, like Eid, which are dependent on sightings of the moon; however, in this instance, students should be able to provide a potential range of days.
 Do not announce to the class why accommodation is being sought.